List of The Umbrella Academy characters: Hazel and Cha-Cha

 A pair of extremely violent assassins working for the Temps Aeternalis are named Hazel and Cha-Cha.
 Many in the agency, including Number Five, consider them the most dangerous team in the history of the agency, mainly for their unpredictable methods.
 They both wear brightly colored cartoon character masks, exhibit maniacal and psychopathic behavior, and have a love of murder and sugary snacks.
 After the initial failure of the first team to recapture or neutralize Number Five for defecting, they were called in to take him down.
 To that end, they managed to capture his brother, The Séance, torturing and eventually killing him, as well as acquiring Sir Hargreeves' secret stockpile of nuclear weapons.
-They die near the end of the “Dallas” story line when The Séance, after returning from the dead, possesses Cha-Cha, kills Hazel, and then himself (as Cha-Cha).
+They die near the end of the Dallas story line when The Séance, after returning from the dead, possesses Cha-Cha, kills Hazel, and then himself (as Cha-Cha).

 Hazel and Cha-Cha are portrayed by Cameron Britton and Mary J. Blige, respectively, in the television series.
 Hazel appears in a main role in the first season and a guest role in the second.
 He falls in love with a doughnut-store owner named Agnes Rofa and quits the commission.
 Before the world ends, he time travels to the past to be with Agnes.
 He appears in the guest role in season 2, where he is killed by Alex, Otto, and Oscar after warning Five of the upcoming apocalypse.
 Cha-Cha, on the other hand, appears only in the first season and remains loyal to the commission and dies along with everyone else in the apocalypse.
+These variations have several major differences from their comic portrayals.
+While their appearances are very similar, Cha-Cha is now female, and less unpredictable.
+The characters are less comedic than their comic portrayals, appearing as strategic assassins, though Hazel exhibits a love of sugary foods similar to his comics variation.
+Cha-Cha also exhibits a profound obsession with the history of previous assassins in the Temps organization, as seen in the second episode when Hazel and Cha-Cha torture a suspect and Cha-Cha compliments his rap sheet.